isc-projects/kea/doc/sphinx/arm/agent.rst

 commands over HTTP and either forward these commands to the respective Kea servers or handle these commands on its own.
-The determination whether the command should be handled by the CA or forwarded is made by checking the value of the "service" parameter, which may be included in the command from the controlling client.
+The determination whether the command should be handled by the CA or forwarded is made by checking the value of the `service` parameter, which may be included in the command from the controlling client.
 The details of the supported commands, as well as their structures, are provided in :ref:`ctrl-channel`.

-The CA can use hook libraries to provide support for additional commands or custom behavior of existing commands.
-Such hook libraries must implement callouts for the "control_command_receive" hook point.
+The CA can use hook libraries to provide support for additional commands or to program custom behavior of existing commands.
+Such hook libraries must implement callouts for the ``control_command_receive`` hook point.
 Details about creating new hook libraries and supported hook points can be found in the `Kea Developer's
 Guide <https://reports.kea.isc.org/dev_guide/>`__.